iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 - `outs`: List of <abbr>outputs</abbr> for this `.dvc` file
 - `deps` (optional): List of <abbr>dependencies</abbr> for this stage, only present when `dvc import` and `dvc import-url` are used.
-- `meta` (optional): Arbitrary information can be added here manually.
+- `meta` (manual): Arbitrary information can be added here manually.
 Any YAML contents can be added. `meta` contents are ignored by DVC, but they can be useful for user processes that read `.dvc` files.